 The Complicated Medicaid Transfer Rules

-As explained here, to qualify for Medicaid coverage of your nursing home care, you’re limited to $2,000 in countable assets (in most states) and your spouse is limited to about $120,000.
-So, why not qualify for Medicaid coverage of nursing home care simply by transferring assets out of your name so your accounts total less than $2,000?
-Because Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
+As explained in this post about qualifying for Medicaid coverage of your nursing home care, you’re limited to $2,155 in countable assets (as of 2021 in most states) and your spouse is limited to about $130,000.
+So, why not qualify for Medicaid coverage of nursing home care, simply by transferring assets out of your name so your accounts total less than $2,155 (or $130,380 if you’re married)?
+The answer is that Congress does not want you to move into a nursing home on Monday, give all your money to your children (or whomever) on Tuesday, and qualify for Medicaid on Wednesday.
 So it has imposed restrictions on the ability of people to transfer assets before applying for Medicaid coverage without receiving fair value in return.
+(Beware that there are exceptions to the Medicaid transfer rules described below and many states have more lenient rules for Medicaid eligibility for non-nursing home care.)

 Calculation of the Transfer Penalty

-The restrictions are in the form of a penalty for asset transfers –– a period of time during which the person transferring the assets (and his or her spouse) will be ineligible for Medicaid.
+The restrictions are in the form of a penalty for asset transfers, calculated as a period of time during which the person transferring the assets (and his or her spouse) will be ineligible for Medicaid coverage.
 The period of ineligibility is determined by dividing the amount transferred by what the state Medicaid agency determines to be the average private pay cost of a nursing home in your state.
 For example, if you live in a state where the average monthly cost of care has been determined to be $8,000, and you give away property worth $120,000, you will be ineligible for benefits for 15 months ($120,000 ÷ $8,000 = 15).

-However, because of the way this penalty is applied, as a practical matter the penalty period is much longer because the penalty period does not begin until you (1) move to a nursing home, (2) spend down to the asset limit for Medicaid eligibility, and (3) apply for Medicaid coverage.
-The look back period is the requirement that when you apply for Medicaid benefits that you report all transfer you made during the prior five years.
-Here’s how this works:
+However, because of the way this transfer penalty is applied, as a practical matter, the penalty period is much longer.
+It does not begin until you (1) move to a nursing home, (2) spend down to the asset limit for Medicaid eligibility, and (3) apply for Medicaid coverage.
+Here’s an example of how this works:

-As you can see, the effective penalty in this example is three years and three months, not 15 months.
+As you can see, the effective penalty in this example is 39 months from the date of the transfer, not 15 months.
 This would leave you with 15 months in the nursing home with no coverage and no money left to pay for your care.
-If you gave the money to your children and they returned it, this would eliminate the penalty period — often called a “cure” — and give you money to pay for your care.
-If the actual cost of the nursing home were higher than the $8,000 the state claims to be the average, you might spend down the $120,000 more quickly and become eligible for benefits sooner than July 1, 2021.
-However, you’d have to be very fortunate if in 2020 your children still had the $120,000 you gave them in 2018 and they were willing to return it to you.
-This often leaves nursing home residents, nursing homes and family members in conflict because the money is gone and the facility is not being paid to care for the resident.
-This can turn into ugly lawsuits.
+If you gave the money to your children and they returned it, this would both eliminate the penalty period—often called a “cure”—and provide you money to pay for your care.
+However, you’d have to be very fortunate if, in 2022, your children still had the $120,000 you gave them in 2020, and they were willing to return it to you.
+The inability or unwillingness of gift recipients to cure the transfer often leaves nursing home residents, nursing homes, and family members in conflict because the money is gone and the facility is not being paid to care for the resident.
+We’ve seen many ugly lawsuits as a result.

 The Five-Year “Look Back” Period